andrei-cacio/nuclear-github-explorer/README.md

 You can checkout it out [here](https://andreicacio.com/demos/nuclear-github/)

 *INFO: The authentication with GitHub is made with* ***basic auth*** *so no credentials are stored.
-Also, the demo site is also secured via HTTPS, in case you want to try it out.*
+Moreover, the demo site is secured via HTTPS, in case you want to try it out.*

 ## Installation